Before You Begin

 In this guide, you will need an IAM user account with permissions that can create and populate a Cloud Storage bucket, such as those in the predefined Storage Admin (

 roles/storage.admin) or the Storage Legacy Bucket Owner (

-Next, Pulumi requires default application credentials to interact with your Google Cloud resources, so run
+account.
+Next, Pulumi requires default application credentials to interact with your Google Cloud

 For additional information on setting and using Google Cloud credentials, see Google Cloud Setup.